A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Introduction

-The article is organized as follows.
-In~\cref{sec:related-work} we discuss related work and proceed by fixing the notation in~\cref{sec:preliminary}.
-In~\cref{sec:kernel-computation}, we discuss the computation of explicit and implicit kernels. \Cref{sec:maps} reviews closure properties of kernels and the corresponding feature maps.
-Moreover, we derive feature maps for the convolution kernel.
-Although the analysis and results presented in Sections~\ref{sec:kernel-computation} and~\ref{sec:maps} are valid for kernels in general, we give concrete examples arising in the domain of graph data.
-Subsequently, we derive feature maps for the shortest-path graph kernel, discuss the graphlet and the subgraph matching kernel, introduce the weighted vertex kernel and derive approximate feature maps.
-Moreover, we derive feature maps for the fixed length walk kernel and discuss different computation schemes. \Cref{sec:evaluation} presents the results of our experimental evaluation.
+\paragraph{Outline.} In Section~\ref{sec:related-work} we discuss the related work and proceed by fixing the notation in Section~\ref{sec:preliminary}.
+In Section~\ref{sec:maps} we review closure properties of kernels and the corresponding feature maps.
+Moreover, we derive feature maps for general convolution kernels.
+In Section~\ref{sec:graph_maps} we propose algorithms for computing graph kernels and systematically construct explicit feature maps building on these results.
+We introduce weighted vertex kernels and derive (approximative) explicit feature maps.
+We discuss the fixed length walk kernel and propose algorithms for explicit and implicit computation.
+Moreover, we discuss the shortest-path graph kernel as well as the graphlet and subgraph matching kernel regarding explicit and implicit computation.
+Section~\ref{sec:evaluation} presents the results of our experimental evaluation.

-\section{Related Work}
+\section{Related work}

+In the following we review existing kernels based on explicit or implicit computation and discuss embedding techniques for attributed graphs.
+We focus on the approaches most relevant for our work and refer the reader to the survey articles~\citep{Vishwanathan2010,Gho+2018,Kriege2019} for a more comprehensive overview.